zesk/build/docs/tools/argument.md

 - `this` - Required.
 Function.
 Function to collect arguments for.
 Assume usage function is "_$this".
 - `source` - Required.
 File.
 File of the function to collect the specification.
+- `--none` - Flag.
+Optional.
+If specified, state file is deleted prior to return regardless of handling.
 - `arguments` - Optional.
 String.
 One or more arguments to parse.

 #### Exit codes